avelino/avelino.run/content/blog/2024-06-09-interactions-irl-vs-social-media-what-really-matters.md

 ## Conclusion

 In both real-life and social media interactions, we forget a lot of what we experience.
 What truly matters are the moments that leave a lasting impact.
 Understanding this helps us focus on what’s important and let the rest go.

+> This is the reason I don't keep a history of tweets on [x.com](https://x.com/avelinorun), it doesn't make sense.
+What really matters is what is happening now, what is being discussed now.
+What was discussed yesterday no longer matters.